RULES AND REGULATIONS

 The recipients of the awards will be determined by the following criteria:

-Nominees will be notified of the outcome of the voting on or about September 7, 2020, and will be asked to keep the outcome confidential until the public announcement mid-September 2020.
+Select nominees will be notified of the outcome of the voting on or about September 1, 2023 and will be asked to keep the outcome confidential until the public announcement at the Back to School Conference on Thursday, September 14, 2023..

-The recipient of the Community Brain Injury Association of the Year award will also receive $2,000 for the purposes of continuing to provide support to brain injury survivors.
+While not all awards include a prize, the recipient of the Community Brain Injury Association of the Year award will receive $2,000 for the purposes of continuing to provide support to brain injury survivors.